 Nereda technology, the advanced wastewater treatment process invented and developed in the Netherlands, has been applied for the first time as a full-scale project in a treatment works in the United States.
 Various past issues at Wolf Creek were addressed by the selection of aerobic granular sludge as the proposed solution for the site and its future operation.
 The project sees Riviera Utilities working in contract with Goodwyn, Mills and Cawood Inc. (GMC) to design a wastewater treatment plant upgrade and expansion.
 GMC is one of the region’s prime architecture and engineering firms.
 Aqua-Aerobic Systems is marketing Nereda in the United States, as the technology’s official licensee.
 Aqua-Aerobic Systems is a designer and manufacturer of total water management solutions, and its understanding and expertise makes it an ideal partner for the technology.

-The upgraded WWTP at Wolf Creek will operate at a capacity of an average 3.6 MGD (13,619 m³/day).
-Peak flow will be 0.25 MGD (961 m³/h), up from 2.0 MGD at the old site.
-Three Nereda reactors will each operate at 0.58 MG (2,200 m³) with operational start slated for late Summer 2019.
+Operational start-up is ongoing.
+The upgraded WWTP at Wolf Creek will operate at a capacity of an average 3.6 MGD, up from 2.0 MGD at the old site.
+Three 2200 m³ Nereda reactors will have the capacity to process a peak flow of 961 m3 per hour.
 By selecting Nereda technology, the facility will benefit from energy reduction, will be more cost-effective through savings in tankage size and will be more operator-friendly.